spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/resource-mgmt.md

    namespace in one particular cluster.
 You must ensure that resources configured to individual namespaces do not exceed the workspace quota when added together.

-   For example, if you have three clusters in the workspace and impose a workspace-level quota of 8 Gi of memory and 8 CPUs.
+   For example, if you have two clusters in the workspace and impose a workspace-level quota of 8 Gi of memory and 8 CPUs.
 When each instance of the namespace in each cluster are added together, the total memory and CPU quota cannot exceed 8 Gi of memory and 8 CPUs.